pwrdrvr/microapps-core/packages/microapps-cdk/README.md

 # Limitations / Future Development

-- `iframes`
-  - Yeah, yeah: `iframes` are not framesets and most of the hate about iframes is probably better directed at framesets
-  - The iframe serves a purpose but it stinks that it is there, primarily because it will cause issues with search bot indexing (SEO)
-  - There are other options available to implement that have their own drabacks:
-    - Using the `microapps-router` to proxy the "app start" request to a particular version of an app that then renders all of it's API resource requests to versioned URLs
-      - Works only with frameworks that support hashing filenams for each deploy to unique names
-      - This page would need to be marked as non-cachable
-      - This may work well with Next.js which wants to know the explicit path that it will be running at (it writes that path into all resource and API requests)
-      - Possible issue: the app would need to work ok being displayed at `[/{prefix}]/{appname}` when it may think that it's being displayed at `[/{prefix}]/{appname}/{semver}`
-      - Disadvantage: requires some level of UI framework features (e.g. writing the absolute resource paths) to work correctly - may not work as easily for all UI frameworks
-    - HTML5 added features to allow setting the relative path of all subsequent requests to be different than that displayed in the address bar
-      - Gotta see if this works in modern browsers
-    - Option to ditch the multiple-versions feature
-      - Works only with frameworks that support hashing filenams for each deploy to unique names
-      - Allows usage of the deploy and routing tooling without advantages and disadvantages of multiple-versions support
 - AWS Only
   - For the time being this has only been implemented for AWS technologies and APIs
   - It is possible that Azure and GCP have sufficient support to enable porting the framework